codemagic-ci-cd/codemagic-docs/content/getting-started/yaml.md

 ### Publishing

 This is the section where you can set up publishing to external services.
-Codemagic has a number of integrations (e.g. email, Slack, Google Play, App Store Connect, GitHub releases) for publishing but you can also use custom scripts to publish elsewhere (e.g. Firebase App Distribution).
+Codemagic has a number of integrations (e.g. email, Slack, Google Play, App Store Connect) for publishing but you can also use custom scripts to publish elsewhere (e.g. Firebase App Distribution).
 See the examples [here](../publishing-yaml/distribution).

 ```yaml
 publishing: